We may receive compensation when you click on links to products from our partners.

 Public Relations Specialist

 What They Do – Public Relations Specialists can play many roles.
 One role is to be responsible for the relationship between ad agencies and clients.
 They will also provide PR strategy, ideas, project management, and services to internal (if they work within a company) or external clients (if they work for a PR firm).
-PR specialists also assist media relations, strategic planning and new business development.
+PR specialists also assist in media relations, strategic planning, and new business development.

 Education Requirements – A bachelor’s degree is typically needed to break into the public relations field.
 There are a few majors you can take for public relations, such as communications, marketing and, of course, public relations.
 Internships are also a good way to break into the field.